 |Forecast fertility rates (births per woman)|

-The forecast number of deaths in the Fraser Coast Regional is a reflection of death rates assumed for small areas.
+The forecast number of deaths in Fraser Coast Regional Council is a reflection of death rates assumed for small areas.
 For historical years, this will equal the number of deaths published by the ABS, where this information was available at the time of forecasting.
-These rates are based on historical estimates for the Fraser Coast Regional, which have been extrapolated into the future, assuming an increase in expectation of life in all age groups (except 85 years and over).
+These rates are based on historical estimates for Fraser Coast Regional Council, which have been extrapolated into the future, assuming an increase in expectation of life in all age groups (except 85 years and over).

 Death rates are influential in shaping the numbers of older people in an area's population.
 Death rates too have been changing, with higher life expectancy at most ages, with men's life expectancy increasing more than that of women.